-- Input from the President of ECVECC regarding the results of the conference call with ACVECC Council of Regents when Chair of the ACVECC Examination Committee shares examination conduct, Angoff process and confidence intervals, and gives ACVECC Examination Committee's recommendations. - Feedback from observer(s) (ECVECC Diplomate) on behalf of ECVECC Examination Committee (physical presence and direct observation to evaluate the practical aspects of examination and the examination process during the actual taking of the examination). - Written report from Chair of ACVECC Examination Committee summarizing the entire examination process.
+- Feedback from ECVECC Diplomates who participated in the Angoff Scoring of the ACVECC examination. - Input from the President of ECVECC regarding the results of the conference call with ACVECC Council of Regents when Chair of the ACVECC Examination Committee shares examination conduct, Angoff process and confidence intervals, and gives ACVECC Examination Committee's recommendations. - Feedback from observer(s) (ECVECC Diplomate) on behalf of ECVECC Examination Committee (physical presence and direct observation to evaluate the practical aspects of examination and the examination process during the actual taking of the examination). - Written report from Chair of ACVECC Examination Committee summarizing the entire examination process.

-5.5.3.
-Decision on Continuation of the Use of the ACVECC Examination
+5.5.3 Decision on Continuation of the Use of the ACVECC Examination